schance995/webpipeliner/README.md

 This project is a web frontend of the GUI version of [https://github.com/CCBR/Pipeliner](Pipeliner).

-Web app is in project folder.
+The web app is in the project folder.

-Weekly progress reports are in progress folder.
+Weekly progress reports are in the progress folder.

 To run the app:
 1. Clone the repo